 Arsenic in water may occur naturally and is a tasteless, odorless and colorless contaminant.
 Some activities that could also have left arsenic residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
 While there are serious health threats associated with ingestion, there are effective methods for removing arsenic in drinking water.
-For detail on potential health affects, see the link at: Arsenic facts.
+For detail on potential health affects, see the link at: AS facts.

 WATER TESTING & ANALYSIS